If It Moves, Shoot It!

 If It Moves, Shoot It! is a video game developed by Irish studio Emerald Software and published by Martech in 1988 published by Broderbund in 1989 for the Amiga.
 An DOS port was released in 1989 in North America by Broderbund.

-Plot

-If It Moves, Shoot It! is an arcade-style shoot 'em up where the player attacks everything that comes on-screen.
-The player battles the Korts, hoping to free lost settlers in the Valley of the Ancients.

 Gameplay

+If It Moves, Shoot It! is an arcade-style shoot 'em up where the player attacks all targets that appear on-screen, battling the Korts to rescue the settlers in the Valley of the Ancients.
 The game can be played using a joystick or keyboard.

 Reception

 The game was reviewed in 1991 in Dragon #166 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 out of 5 stars.